wildmountainfarms/solarthing/README.md

 Ready to install?
 Use the [Quickstart](other/docs/quickstart.md)!

 ## Post installation optinos
 Do any or all of these after following the quickstart.
+(If you haven't already click on the quickstart link above)
 * [GraphQL Quickstart](other/docs/quickstart_graphql.md) - Expose CouchDB as a GraphQL API (used for Grafana)
   * This is the option I recommend most.
 Most people install SolarThing so they can get Grafana working
 * [PVOutput Quickstart](other/docs/quickstart_pvoutput.md) - uploads to PVOutput